-Before developing this orthographic theory of rendaku and Lyman's Law, let us first review some crucial properties of rendaku (Kawahara & Zamma 2016).
+Before developing this orthographic theory of rendaku and Lyman's Law, let us first review some crucial properties of rendaku (Kawahara & Zamma, 2016).
 As stated in the introduction, rendaku was first formalized in the SPE format by Otsu (1980), and later analyzed by a series of work by Ito and Mester (1986; 1996; 1997b; 2003a; 2003b).
 There are a number of theoretical contributions that they have made over the years, but this section focuses on those aspects that will become relevant later.
-First, rendaku has been treated as a manifestation of several grammatical operations, including a feature-changing SPE-style rule (Otsu 1980), an autosegmental spreading rule (Ito & Mester 1986), morphophonologized intervocalic voicing (Ito & Mester 1996), and a morpheme realization requirement of a compound juncture morpheme (Ito & Mester 2003a).
+First, rendaku has been treated as a manifestation of several grammatical operations, including a feature-changing SPE-style rule (Otsu, 1980), an autosegmental spreading rule (Ito & Mester, 1986), morphophonologized intervocalic voicing (Ito & Mester, 1996), and a morpheme realization requirement of a compound juncture morpheme (Ito & Mester, 2003a).

-Second, rendaku has been discussed in the context of the internal organization of the Japanese lexicon (Ito & Mester 1995; 1999; 2008) in that rendaku mainly occurs in native words, and only somewhat regularly in some Sino-Japanese words (Irwin

-2005; Takayama 2005), but very rarely in recent loanwords.
-Third, Ito & Mester (1986) proposed that Lyman's Law is an instantiation of a universal constraint schema, the OCP on the [+voice] feature (Leben 1973; Goldsmith 1976; McCarthy 1986).
+Second, rendaku has been discussed in the context of the internal organization of the Japanese lexicon (Ito & Mester, 1995, 1999, 2008) in that rendaku mainly occurs in native words, and only somewhat regularly in some Sino-Japanese words (Irwin, 2005; Takayama, 2005), but very rarely in recent loanwords (what is referred to as gairai-go in Japanese).
+Third, Ito & Mester (1986) proposed that Lyman's Law is an instantiation of a universal constraint schema, the OCP on the [+voice] feature (Goldsmith, 1976; Leben, 1973; McCarthy, 1986).
 They further argued that OCP(+voice) acts as a morpheme structure condition on the Japanese lexicon as well, in that there are only a few native morphemes that contain two voiced obstruents.

-Fourth, Lyman's Law is not triggered by [+ voice] on sonorants, and hence Ito & Mester (1986) argue that the [+voice] feature is underspecified for sonorants.
+Fourth, Lyman's Law is not triggered by [+voice] on sonorants, and hence Ito & Mester (1986) argue that the [+voice] feature is underspecified for sonorants.
 Mester & Ito (1989) argue instead that [voice] is a privative feature and sonorants do not bear that feature at all throughout the phonological derivation.
-Rice (1993; 2005) instead argues that sonorant voicing and obstruent voicing are represented by different features ([SV] for "Sonorant Voicing" and [LV] for "Laryngeal Voicing"), and that Lyman's Law targets only the [LV] feature.
-Alderete (1997) and Ito & Mester (2003b) formulated Lyman's Law as the result of the self-conjunction of an OT constraint VOIOBS (= D2), which allows one not to commit themselves to a particular representation of [voice] for sonorants.
+Rice (1993, 2005) instead argues that sonorant voicing and obstruent voicing are represented by different features ([SV] for "Sonorant Voicing" and [LV] for "Laryngeal Voicing"), and that Lyman's Law targets only the [LV] feature.
+Alderete (1997) and Ito & Mester (2003b) formulated Lyman's Law as the result of the self-conjunction of an OT constraint \VOICEOBS (=\D), which allows one not to commit themselves to a particular representation of [voice] for sonorants.
 This short review shows that rendaku and Lyman's Law have been extensively discussed in multiple theoretical frameworks (see Kawahara & Zamma 2016 for more details).